StarshipladDev/git-committer/README.md

 This project is a **C# Service Console Application** that automatically updates this README file with a hydrated commit history.
 The goal is to **simulate an active commit history**, demonstrating a well-maintained project while encouraging recruiters to engage in one-on-one conversations about personal projects.

 ## Features
-- **Automated README Updates** – The service app appends timestamps to track commit history.
+- **Automated README Updates** â€“ The service app appends timestamps to track commit history.
-- **Simulated Git Activity** – Regular commits and pushes make the repository look actively developed.
+- **Simulated Git Activity** â€“ Regular commits and pushes make the repository look actively developed.
-- **Encourages Direct Engagement** – Aims to shift focus from commit quantity to meaningful discussions.
+- **Encourages Direct Engagement** â€“ Aims to shift focus from commit quantity to meaningful discussions.

 ## How It Works
 1. The service console application runs on a scheduled interval.